What is Femmechanics?

 What do you do at Femmechanics?

-Generally open-shop time consists of a short workshop about a certain mechanic skill (fix a flat, adjusting brakes, best practices for cleaning your bike, etc.) and then open-shop time where anyone can work on their bike and we’ll do our best to help you out and teach you what you need to know.
+Grrrease Time is our most comment event, which is generally open-shop time consists of a short workshop about a certain mechanic skill (fix a flat, adjusting brakes, best practices for cleaning your bike, etc.) and then open-shop time where anyone can work on their bike and we’ll do our best to help you out and teach you what you need to know.
 During open-shop bike stands are first come, first serve and everyone might not be able to get their bike in a stand, but we will do our very best.
 We want you to have the tools in your hands, and we encourage you to learn together.

 What does FTW mean?

 FTW stands for femme, trans*, and women (it also stands for For the Win!
 FTW cyclists for the win!).
 Our space is meant for any and all people who identify as part of that demographic.
 We are not just for feminine-of-center people, because transmasculine and non-binary folks are welcome as part of our space.

 Traditionally the bike world has been dominated by cis-men (cis means that someone identifies with the gender they were assigned at birth), and we are trying to make this a space for people who have been excluded from that.
 We provide a supportive space for FTW cyclists to empower themselves and to feel confident within the wider bike community.